peter-facko/PPnetwork/README.md

 ```

 You will also need to add a `CommandAttribute` to your Command argument.\
-There you need to specify a name for the command and optimization flags or a priority.
+There you need to specify a name for the command and flags or a priority.
-For more information about these flags and priority see [this](#Command) part of the guide
+For more information about these flags and priority see [this](#Command) part of the guide.
-or the comments in the code.

 It is good practice to declare these Command arguments as readonly,
 since they are just packages of values passed to your handler in the Application.